AlexanderKosik/kickstart_regex/content/introduction.md

 # Introduction

 No introduction to Regular Expressions without the famous words of Jamie Zawinski.

 ![Introduction](ressources/re2.png "Introduction")

+Are these words the truth?
+Maybe.
+Maybe it is true when the foundations have not been properly laid.
+If you had no chance to learn Regular Expressions with enough time.
+With a good enough instruction.

+This course exists to fill this gap.
+You can descide for your own what you think about this quotations at the end of this course. :)

+So what are Regular Expressions?

 Regular Expressions are a powerful tool which should be in every developers toolkit.
-But be aware, that they are not the solution to every problem.
+But be aware, that they are not the solution to **every** problem.

 But what are Regular Expressions (or short: *RegEx*) good for?

 **It is all about data**.
 RegEx offer us a way to control and master data.
 For example by an automatic extraction of specific rows from a very large file.
-Or by validating data that comes from a foreign source, for example from a user input.
+Or by validating data that comes from a foreign source, for example from an user input.

 So in most cases Regular Expressions are used for matching a string within another bigger string or file:

-    - We check, if a string is contained in a string (so if it is a substring)
+    - We check, if a string is contained in another string (check if it is a substring)
     - We extract information out of a string or file
     - We replace content if it matches certain criteria

-Regular Expressions apear in a wide variety of domains.
+Regular Expressions appear in a wide variety of domains.
 It is very often used in the context of unix operating systems where we have specific tools like *grep*, *sed* and *awk*, all of those support RegEx.

 The programming language *Perl* is predestined for RegEx.
 But also languages like C++ (since C++11) or Java support Regular Expressions.